darqos/darqos/doc/roadmap.md

 ## Tentative Planning

+There will be an initial series of milestone targets, providing a platform for experimentation primarily at the UX level.
+In particular, these milstones will build upon existing kernels and language runtimes.

+These initial prototype milestones will have a "P" (for prototype) prefix.
+Subsequent releases removing dependencies on existing kernels and library software will have an "M" prefix.

-### M0
+### P0
-The goal of the first milestone is to “boot” and get running with an identifiably different system, minimal aesthetics, minimal user functionality, but a viable target platform for further work.
+The goal of the first prototype milestone is to “boot” and get running with an identifiably different system, minimal aesthetics, minimal user functionality, but a viable target platform for further work.
 The (vast) majority of M0 work should be done in Python, to ensure it’s malleable.